Climbing the Florence Duomo: Key Tips for Brunelleschi’s Dome

 Climb conditions can be challenging, especially in summer months.

 The dome climb involves 463 steps — the equivalent of climbing more than 40 stories.
-It’s a lot, and you will feel tired!
+Yes, it’s a lot, and you will feel tired!

-The steps are also quite narrow and there are not a lot of places to stop and rest, so you will feel the pressure to keep it moving.
+For those who are claustrophobic, take note: the steps are also quite narrow and there are not a lot of places to stop and rest.
+You will definitely feel the pressure to keep it moving.
 There is a spot about halfway up where you can stop and catch your breath, which you will definitely be grateful for.

-Also, note that if you are visiting in the summer, there is no air conditioning or even much in the way of airflow in the staircase.
+Also, note that if you are visiting in the summer, there is no air conditioning and due to the lack of windows, there’s not much in the way of airflow in the staircase.
+I was definitely glad to have visited in a cold month!

 Additionally, since heat rises, it can be quite hot once you finally arrive at the Dome when you are able to leave the staircase and admire the frescoes.
-Be sure to be well-hydrated before you do the dome climb!
+Hydrating while you’re active only does so much, so it’s even better to be well-hydrated before you do the dome climb!

 If you’re visiting in the summer, I recommend booking the earliest possible time slot.
 The heat will have dissipated a little bit from the cooler night temperatures, and this will be the most comfortable time to climb the Duomo.